 Tropes featured include:

-- Blessed with Suck: Infected individuals can have various advantages over mere mortals if they don't mind constant torture caused by the virus, such as having quite serious problems with skin, having permanent fever, being nearly unable to sleep or turning into child.
+- Blessed With Suck: Infected individuals can have various advantages over mere mortals if they don't mind constant torture caused by the virus, such as having quite serious problems with skin, having permanent fever, being nearly unable to sleep or turning into children.

 - Body Horror: Something unknown has got into your body, and you don't know how to force it out.
 It causes severe problems with health, yet it is not interested in killing you.
 You have to live with this infection not knowing what else it can do with you.
 Futhermore, as its power increases, more and more strange, horryfing creatures (themselves plagued with Body Horror) will try to get you (not for a cup of tea, if you wonder).
 And the only benefits you get are Lovecraftian Superpowers.

 - Charm Person: Evolution (level 3) power "Pheromone Discharge".
 Might just be a Pathogen's tool for seeking new hosts.

 - Cyborg: Neonates

 - Healing Factor: Regenerate is a Subversion which, on the highest level, not only allows the Infected to rapidly regrow their own, and others, flesh, but also near-instantly grow a new body from the remains of their old one when they die.